contentstack/contentstack-management-javascript/README.md

 ```

 #### Create Entry
-You can use the following lines of code to create an entry in a specific content type of a stack through the SDK:
+To create an entry in a specific content type of a stack, use the following lines of code:
 ```
 var  entry  = {
 	title: 'Sample Entry',